Home » London » O2 Arena climb tickets

 O2 Arena climb timings

-O2 Arena’s roof climbs start either at 10 am or 11 am, depending on the season.
+O2 Arena’s roof climbs start at 10 am or 11 am, depending on the season.

-They end earliest by 6 pm and latest by 8.30 pm, depending on the day of the week and season.
+They end either at 6 pm or 8.30 pm, depending on the day of the week and season.

 That’s why it is better to buy climb tickets online because you can only book the available time slots.